 Assalaamu alaikum wa rahmatullahi wa barakaathu everyone!

-There are so many Indian desserts recipes out there, many of which I have not tried myself, so I thought I would stick with one that is relatively simple with only a few ingredients that you are basically guaranteed to have.
+There are so many Pakistani desserts recipes out there, many of which I have not tried myself, so I thought I would stick with one that is relatively simple with only a few ingredients that you are basically guaranteed to have.
 And that is carrot halwa.

 Carrot halwa has many different names including gajar ka halwa, gajrela, gajar halwa and carrot gajrela.
 It is rarely made in the house.
 Not because no one likes it but because we are a big family and we end up having to use a lot of carrots.
 Gajar halwa is a common dessert served at weddings and I absolutely love it.
 When you have it warm with a scoop of vanilla ice-cream, it tastes so good.

 If you don’t know what carrot halwa is, then I will explain.
 It is a carrot-based (as indicated in the name) dessert originating from South East Asia.
 This gajar ka halwa recipe involves mixing grated carrots with milk, sugar and butter.
 My mum has a slightly different version of the carrot halwa recipe which involves boiling the carrots in water.
 You could do that if you wanted to.

 I have made this carrot halwa recipe several times over the past few weeks and one thing I would say is that you NEED to make sure you stir every so often.
 This makes sure that the carrots or sugar or butter do not burn and stick to the pan.
 If it ends up burnt, there is a really horrible aftertaste and it won’t taste good at all.
 Make sure you STIR!

 Try this Pakistani desserts recipe to show you how to make gajrela to impress all your guests.